-Discrimination and Harassment: Refer to the Anti-Harassment Policy and Bias Incident Protocol Policy for guidance on filing a discrimination or harassment complaint, or reporting a bias incident.
-These documents also list University offices serving as primary sources of assistance for these areas.
-The Associate Vice President for Affirmative Action & Title IX Officer is the Title IX Coordinator for the institution.
+Discrimination, Harassment, Sexual Misconduct: Refer to the Grand Valley Manual for applicable policy guidance on filing a discrimination, harassment or sexual misconduct complaint, or reporting a bias incident.
+These documents also list University offices serving as primary sources of assistance for these areas. .

 Employment: University employment handbooks and union contracts include the administrative process applicable for reporting, discussing and resolving employment issues.
 Student employees can find similar direction in the Student Employee Handbook.
 The initial contact for most employment issues will be an immediate supervisor or the head of a college/department

 Environmental Safety and Health: Contact the Safety Manager with concerns regarding environmental and workplace safety.